Girl in dressing room killed in Burlington store shootout - NBC Los Angeles - ExBulletin

 Girl in dressing room killed in Burlington store shootout – NBC Los Angeles

-A 14-year-old girl in a dressing room was one of two people killed in a violent and chaotic confrontation Thursday at a Burlington store in North Hollywood.
+A 14-year-old girl in a dressing room was hit by a possible stray bullet fired by police during a violent and chaotic confrontation Thursday at a Burlington store in North Hollywood.

-During an afternoon press conference, police said the bullet that killed the girl appeared to have come from officers who opened fire on a man as he attacked another person in the area. store crowded with holiday shoppers.
+An assault suspect was fatally shot by police in the clothing store, and a 14-year-old girl was killed by what was believed to be a stray police bullet that went through a locker room wall.

-Two people were killed Thursday in a shootout at a Burlington store in North Hollywood that was crowded with vacation shoppers, police said.
+During an afternoon press conference, police said the stray bullet that killed the girl appeared to come from officers who opened fire on a man as he attacked another person in the store crowded with holiday shoppers.

 Another woman was hospitalized.
 Details of his condition were not immediately available.
-Los Angeles Police Captain Stacy Spell, who spoke at a press conference, said the injured woman was the victim of the initial assault report.
+Los Angeles Police Captain Stacy Spell, who spoke at a press conference, said the injured woman was the victim of the initial assault report which brought officers to the store.

-The identities of those who died were not immediately available, but authorities said one of them was the suspect.
+The identities of those who died were not immediately available, but authorities said one of them was the suspect who attacked other people inside the store.

 Officers were dispatched to the Burlington store, formerly known as the Burlington Coat Factory, on Laurel Canyon and Victory Boulevard around 11:45 a.m. after receiving a 911 call from a person who said they heard arguing at inside the store and gunfire, according to the Los Angeles Police Department.
 Along the way, they received a second call about a shooting and people taking cover inside the store.